jagerber48/sciform/docs/source/options.rst

 =========

-:mod:`sciform` provides control over the symbol used to indicate whether a float is positive or negative.
+:mod:`sciform` provides control over the symbol used to indicate whether a number is positive or negative.
 In all cases a ``'-'`` sign is used for negative numbers.
 By default, positive numbers are formatted with no sign symbol.
 However, :mod:`sciform` includes a mode where positive numbers are always